Mimosa Echard

 Mimosa Echard is a French visual artist who lives and works in Paris.

 Biography

-Born in 1986 in Alès, France, She grew up with her sisters in a hippy community in the Cévennes.
+Echard was born in 1986 in Alès, France.
+She grew up with her sisters in a hippie community in the Cévennes.
 She studied at the École nationale supérieure des arts décoratifs in Paris, from which she graduated in 2010.

 In 2019, she was a resident at Villa Kujoyama in Kyoto.
-Since 2021, she has been the head of the painting workshop at the Beaux-Arts de Paris.
+Since 2021, she has been the head of a painting workshop at the Beaux-Arts de Paris.

 Echard is the winner of the 2022 edition of the Marcel Duchamp Prize.

 She is represented by the galleries Chantal Crousel (Paris) and Martina Simeti (Milan).

 Work

 Echard's artistic research explores the boundaries between nature and pop culture.
 Thanks to a multidisciplinary practice that ranges from painting, to sculpture, to video and digital, she creates fictional worlds with psychedelic traits through the accumulation and assemblage of objects, images as well as botanical references from the Cévennes (her native region), a region with a long history of counter-cultural and community experiments initiated in the 1970s.